bylukeO/wireframing/README.md

       When testing detailed interactions or visual hierarchy When presenting to clients or stakeholders who need to see something more refined

+# High-Fidelity Wireframe
+    The wirefram figma file attached in this course is a high-fidelity wireframe because it is very detailed, and close to the final version which will be developed which includes specific layouts and design elements with deatiled colors used and also fonts used.

   # Popular Wireframing Tools
     There are a lot of popular wireframing tools out there which includes Figma, Adobe XD, Balsamiq, Sketch, Wireframe.cc Lucidchart, Ux Pin and a lot more.
 Amongst all these wireframing tools listed above, FIgma is what i'll be working with as it is the most recommeneded tool for wireframing due toits robust features.
   ### Figma: